-The initial court order may be granted for up to 6 months.
+The initial court order may be granted for up to one year.
 The order can then be extended for successive periods of up to 1 year each for as long as it is deemed to be necessary and beneficial for the individual.
 Once an AOT order is expired and not renewed, the individual should continue to receive the same services (s)he was receiving while under the order.

 Whom do I contact if I have additional questions about assisted outpatient treatment?